Best bank accounts

-Find out which packaged accounts offer the best value based on cost and the quality of the benefits on offer.
+Find out which packaged accounts offer the best value based on cost and the quality of the insurance and other benefits on offer.

 Some current accounts come with extra benefits, such as travel insurance, car breakdown cover and mobile phone insurance, at a monthly fee.
 For more details about how we've scored each account, see below.

 If you don't want to pay a monthly fee on a bank account and you stay in credit each month, we review the best credit interest current accounts on the market, which currently beat the rates offered by many savings accounts.